setupcyprus.com

 Did the corporate tax rate really change to 15%?

-Yes.
-The headline corporate income tax rate moved from 12.5% to 15% effective 1 January 2026, enacted by the 2026 Tax Reform Law published in the Government Gazette on 31 December 2025.
+The Cyprus corporate income tax rate rose to 15% from 1 January 2026, up from the previous 12.5% rate.
+The change was enacted by the 2026 Tax Reform Law published in the Government Gazette on 31 December 2025.
 The 12.5% figure that still appears on many provider sites and SEO blogs is no longer in force.

 How do I open a Cyprus bank account?

-An Administrative Service Provider is a firm licensed under Cyprus Law 196(I)/2012 to provide corporate services: incorporation, registered office, secretary, directorship, AML compliance.
-ASP licensing is overseen by the Cyprus Bar Association, ICPAC (accountants) or CySEC.
-Working with an unlicensed provider exposes you to AML risk and is the single fastest way to have a Cyprus bank refuse your account.
+An ASP is a firm licensed under Cyprus Law 196(I)/2012 to provide incorporation, registered office, and secretarial services.
+An Administrative Service Provider (ASP) provides corporate services including incorporation, registered office, secretarial services, directorship, and AML compliance.
+ASP licensing is overseen by the Cyprus Bar Association, ICPAC (accountants), or CySEC.
+Working with an unlicensed provider is one of the fastest ways to have a Cyprus bank refuse your account on AML grounds.

 Sources